 Extra Virgin Olive Oil

-Extra virgin olive oil is always my first choice in dairy free substitutes for butter in a recipe.
 I use it in all my savory recipes, and it’s especially good when a recipe calls for you to melt butter in a pan (like when you’re sautéing onions).
-I use it when I’m making risotto and my favorite brownies.

-What can you substitute for butter in baking?
+What is a good butter substitute for baking?

 I like to use dairy free buttery spreads when I’m making toast or when a recipe calls for butter to be stirred in at the end.
-You can also bake with buttery spreads, or melt them in place of oils, but they’re not as easy to measure.
-I use it my meatless meatball and veggie skillet and when I’m making garlic bread.
+You can also bake with buttery spreads, or melt them in place of vegetable oil.

 Can coconut oil be used instead of butter?